Presented by the National Federation of the Blind

 - Based in our Baltimore headquarters with virtual components.

-- Built with a responsible approach to collecting and exhibiting the authentic stories, tangible artifacts, and perspectives of the blind.
+- Built with a responsible approach to collecting and exhibiting the authentic stories, tangible artifacts, and perspectives that normalize blindness.

 - A place to showcase exhibits exploring the blind people’s movement and our impact on civil rights, accessibility, technology, Braille, travel tools, and more.